dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 in order to implement easily DIY CRUD functionality.

 ## Download the code
-You can download the code discussed in this article from http://www.github.com/dph01/lift-CRUDBasic
+You can download the code discussed in this article from [www.github.com/dph01/lift-CRUDBasic](http://www.github.com/dph01/lift-CRUDBasic)

 ## Running Version
-You can see a running version of this code at [www.damianhelme.com/crudbasic](www.damianhelme.com/crudbasic)
+You can see a running version of this code at [www.damianhelme.com/crudbasic](http://www.damianhelme.com/crudbasic)

 ## Overview
-The user interacts with each data entity through separate HTML pages for each of the following:
+The user interacts with each data entity through separate HTML pages for each of the following operations:

   * creating a new instance
   * listing all existing instances